 KimBap is a Korean version of Japanese sushi, made in a similar style.
 They both use steamed white rice and dried seaweed.
 There is, however a difference, in that the rice in KimBap is not seasoned with vinegar as in Sushi but cut with sesame oil and made sweeter.

-You could try both these foods at McLeod Ganj and pick your own personal favorite to try another time, on another vacation.
+You could try both these foods at McLeod Ganj and pick your own personal favourite to try another time, on another vacation.

 Popular Continental Foods in McLeod Ganj